dfatka/paletteswapper/README.md

 ## Two-file system
 The two files have different competences as well as different style.
-The paletteswapper_back.py is the core, written (somewhat) functionally and has the responsibility of actually chanching the colors in the image.
+The paletteswapper_back.py is the core, written (somewhat) functionally and has the responsibility of actually changing the colors in the image.
 The paletteswapper.py is the procedurally-written GUI shell that makes call into its back when needed.
 I kinda like the "functional core, procedural shell" philosophy.

 That also means that the paletteswapper_back.py can be used as a standalone package if a situation dictates such thing.
 In that case, you probably need the `fullswap(pilimg, dictpalette)` function, accepting two arguments - `pilimg` is a PIL Image object you want to change the colors of, `dictpalette` is a dictionary mapping the old palette to new one.
 The aforementioned function then returns a PIL Image object with changed colors.